Tall Clovers is a former legal and finance professional and small business owner.

 Incredibly User-Friendly, If You Follow Their Recommendations and Pay for Convenience

 Intuit's TurboTax tax preparation programs are incredibly user-friendly, and most regard them as money well spent.
 They walk the user through an interview process that asks you questions and, depending on how you answer, guides you to the next section.
 You simply fill in the appropriate answers.
 TurboTax then double-checks the information you have entered, and voila, your tax return is complete.
 It's not a stressful experience.
 I tried the competition, H&R Block's Tax Cut, once and found it far less user-friendly.

-Perhaps the most difficult thing about TurboTax is which version best fits your needs.
-I have used the Basic, Deluxe, Premier, and Home & Business versions over years, based upon what was going on in my life, and have been equally satisfied with each version.
+I have used the Basic, Deluxe, Premier, and Home & Business versions over the years, based on what was going on in my life, and have been equally satisfied with each version.

 Which TurboTax Version Meets Your Needs?

 First we will talk about the versions available for purchase in boxes as a CD or download, and then about the slightly different versions available for online use only.